 Palliative complementary care could help improve the holistic approach to treatments, meaning seeing the patient as a whole and its surroundings as part of the treatments as well.
-In order to improve quality of life, there needs to be a consideration of the patients' day to day routines, stress levels and emotions as well as the molecular chemistry of the patient from a medical point of view.
-Meditation, Yoga and other complementary care practices may have an impact on stress levels which in its turn can also improve treatments adherence and outcomes.
-Treating patients should not only be based on dosage of medicines but should also consider the patients with multi-disciplinary teams that look at all the aspects the patient needs to be treated in order to feel better and even increase adherence and outcomes of medical treatments.
+To improve quality of life, it needs to be a consideration of the patients' day to day routines, stress levels and emotions as well as the molecular chemistry of the patient from a medical point of view.
+Meditation, Yoga and other complementary care practices may have an impact on stress levels which, in turn, can also improve treatments adherence and outcomes.
+Treating patients should not only be based on dosage of medicines but should also consider the patients with multi-disciplinary teams that look at all the aspects that the patient needs to be treated in order to better feeling and even improving adherence and outcomes of medical treatments.